eshanbehal/Learning-Java/readme.md

    ENUM : its a way of having multiple objects for something and where we know that there can
        be only a few things that a field can have thats where its used.

+    AT last just learnt further more in detail about the working of the array list....